ruffin--/khutzpa/README.md

 ### Examples from the command line

-Run a single test file in the Jasmine standalone runner, served by a node webserver.
+To run tests in a specific folder with the Jasmine standalone runner, served by a node webserver:

 ```
 > khutzpa /usr/local/lib/node_modules/khutzpa/tests/fakeSite/ /openInBrowser
 ```

-What the Chutzpah Runner probably would've sent:
+Note that this is What wthe Chutzpah Runner probably would've sent:

 ```
 > khutzpa /usr/local/lib/node_modules/khutzpa/tests/fakeSite/ /engine chrome /browserArgs --disable-web-security --user-data-dir=/Users/yourName/ChromeDevSession /openInBrowser /trace /debug
 ```

-(Heads up!
-Most of the options the Runner sends aren't currently supported by khutzpa.)
+(Aka, "Heads up!
+Most of the options the Runner sends aren't currently supported by khutzpa.")

-Run an Istanbul test coverage report for every file in the directory `fakeTests`:
+To run an Istanbul test coverage report for every file in the directory `fakeTests`:

 ```
 > khutzpa "/Applications/www/khutzpa/tests/fakeSite/fakeTests/" /coverage